hemantishere/Virtual-Assistant/README.md

 # Virtual-Assistant
-A full fledged virtual assistant built using python and its modules, which will help in accommodating daily tasks on computers.
+A full-fledged virtual assistant built using python and its modules, which will help in accommodating daily tasks on computers.